krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/ExtensionConfiguration.md

 To overcome this, we can handle it using the code below.

-This issue commonly occurs in the following scenarios:

-- Processing attachments from catalog request responses
-- Iterating over Outlook attachments and sending them in loops
-- Using "Inform a Person" steps with file attachments
-- Integrating with external systems (like Jira)

-**The Solution:**

-This is a platform-level issue affecting attachment processing across workflow steps.
-To resolve it, always wrap single files in a list format before processing.

 **Implementation:**

 Place this JavaScript code in your Manage Info step: